Brief introduction to ballistics

 o Five shots within a 4.5 inch squareYou might assume that a bullet resistant system made from UL-rated materials is as bullet resistant as its component pieces.

+You might assume that a bullet resistant system made from UL-rated materials is as bullet resistant as its component pieces.
 Nonetheless any assembly sold as having a given “UL-rating” must be independently tested under laboratory conditions and meets the UL specification.